Updates

 India’s Economic Acceleration: Inflation Eases and Exports Surge

 India’s economic trajectory in 2025 exemplifies the framework of "economic resilience vs global uncertainty."
 Despite external challenges, the interplay of easing inflation, surging exports, and proactive government interventions solidifies India's position as the fastest-growing major economy.
-This momentum not only strengthens macroeconomic indicators like foreign reserves and trade balance but also stabilizes household finances, fostering sustained growth.
+This momentum not Pre-only strengthens macroeconomic indicators like foreign reserves and trade balance but also stabilizes household finances, fostering sustained growth.

 UPSC Relevance Snapshot